uaraven/mk54/docs/goto.md

 ahead, labels that are used as jump target can be marked and stack frame can be generated when this label is reached.
 But back jumps cannot be handled this way as byte code for these operations is already generated.

+To simplify code generation, `mk54` code generator performs two passes over calculator code.
+On the first pass it creates mapping between MK addresses and JVM labels, taking into account two byte operations, on the second pass actual code generation happens.

 Direct jump
 -----------